mdvanes/BlueVermin/README.md

 ## TODO

+* fix order of text items on last page
 * show error if an unknown command is entered
 * clean up State/Bsession/commands
 * improve debugz or find out-of-the box tool for debug instrumentation (toggle debugging with a param, like this: node index.js --debug)